-Nvidia has been one of the NASDAQ’s hottest stocks in the last few years, going from $25 to $290 in just over two and a half years.
+NVIDIA has been one of the Nasdaq exchange’s hottest stocks in the last few years, going from $125 to $380 in just over two and a half years.
+Despite this recent rise, many analysts think the stock has more room to run as its stock price breaks new all-time highs.d a half years.
 Despite this incredible rise, many analysts think the stock has more room to run as it sits only a few dollars off its all-time high.

 What is Nvidia?

 In 1993, three computer programmers sat down to discuss the future of their industry.
-Jensen Huang, Chris Malachowsky, and Curtis Priem all came from different backgrounds with different companies, but they shared a few ideas about where computer technology was headed.
+Jensen Huang, Chris Malachowsky and Curtis Priem came from varied backgrounds with different companies, but they shared a few ideas about where computer technology was headed.

-Huang was a former designer with AMD, while Malachowsky and Priem were engineers with Sun Microsystems.
+Huang was a former designer with Advanced Micro Devices Corp.
+(NASDAQ: AMD), while Malachowsky and Priem were engineers with Sun Microsystems.
 All three agreed that graphics-based computing was going to be the next big thing and founded the company to push toward this goal.

-Nvidia’s founders believed that computers would evolve to become potent gaming and media consumption machines.
-In 1999, they presented the world with their first graphics processing unit (GPU), a special type of circuit that greatly increased the speed of image rendering on computer systems.
+NVIDIA’s founders believed that computers would evolve to become potent gaming and media consumption machines.
+In 1999, they presented the world with their GPU, a special type of circuit that increased the speed of image rendering on computer systems.

-Today, Nvidia technology can be found everywhere.
-They sell products designed to perform the following tasks:
+Today, NVIDIA technology can be found everywhere.
+It sells products designed to perform the following tasks:

 - Consumer-oriented graphics processing

 - Mobile processing

 - High-end image rendering for scientific industries